f5devcentral/AI-stepbystep/README.md

 Check out this design for a case: [pi-case](/pi-case/README.md)

 ## Additional learning resources
+- F5's solutions offer tremendous value once you have learned how to build AI.
+Here are some labs that introduce those solutions.
+[Secure deliver optimize GenAI](https://github.com/f5devcentral/secure-deliver-optimize-genai)

-Here are some [more labs](morelabs.md) we've come across.
+- Here are some [more labs](morelabs.md) we've come across.
 PR's are welcome!

 ## Contributors
 <a href="https://github.com/buulam/AI-stepbystep/graphs/contributors">